openfga/sample-stores/stores/entitlements/README.md

     # features have associated plans
     define associated_plan as self
     # users with access to a feature are those who have "subscriber member" status on the associated plan
-    define access as subscriber_member from associated_plan
+    define can_access as subscriber_member from associated_plan
 ```

 > Note: The OpenFGA API accepts a JSON syntax for the authorization model that is different from the DSL shown above